zg104/Stochastic-Simulation/README.md

 # Stochastic-Simulation

-## Here are several perceptions and concepts of stochastic simulation
+Here are several perceptions and concepts of stochastic simulation.

+- GMM